shaswatkr/SpriteImageAnimation-React/README.md

 # SpriteImageAnimation-React
 A React Project using Slice Image(an image with multiple sub-images of the same item but in different position) to mimic a GIF.

+Using Slice Image(A image with multiple images of the same item but in different position to mimic movement in an animation using all the different pic at certain time-gap.

+It uses the image "https://www.edureka.co/blog/wp-content/uploads/2019/08/CSS-Sprites.png" as the respective slice image.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts